chrieke/geojson-invalid-geometry/README.md

 [Example](examples_geojson/invalid/less_three_unique_nodes.geojson)

 ### Exterior not counter-clockwise winding order
-A Polygon's or MultiPolygons exterior ring must have counterclockwise winding order (often abbreviated ccw).
+A **Polygon's** exterior ring must have counterclockwise winding order (often abbreviated ccw).
 This is often overlooked when manually creating Polygons or converting from other formats.
 As an older specification version did not define the winding order, most tools will accept Polygons with invalid winding order, but not all.
 In this context, many definitions use the term "right-hand rule": If you would walk along the ring in the order of the